PR0CK0/CS540_Project/README.md

 So I thought about it some more, and ended up reducing all the effort to a simple call of ST_Distance, feeding the function parcel centroids and all contour lines in the zip codes 32114 and 32118.
 This is output into a table called contours_analysis.
 With this table, and parids in it, we can map to whatever we want, specifically sales_analysis.
 So now we can perform some sales analysis with respect to parcel elevation.

-*The general assumption is that a higher elevation indicates more property value (because of the flood-resistance and impossibility of garbage swamp land); but this is likely untrue for beachfront properties, which are generally right at sea-level and cost a ton.*
+*The general assumption is that a higher elevation indicates more property value (because of the flood-resistance and impossibility of  cheap, below sea-level swamp land); but this is likely untrue for beachfront properties, which are generally right at sea-level and cost a ton.*

 ![QGIS contours](https://github.com/Psychobagger/CS540_Project/blob/main/media/contours.PNG)